 Therefore, all companies must pay their income tax under the same conditions and rates, with a difference in taxation only in the case of individuals.

-The purpose of this article is to briefly describe the tax regime to which taxpayers are subject with respect to their income subject to income tax.
+This article briefly describes the tax regime to taxpayers subject to income tax.

-The taxpayers, companies, according to the Income Tax Law are subject to a tax rate of 30% of the current income.
+The taxpayers and companies, according to the Income Tax Law, are subject to a tax rate of 30% of the current income.

-According to the provisions of the Law, the taxable base to determine the tax will be net, that is to say, after the deductions of costs and expenses that are necessary in order to maintain the productive source.
+In accordance with the provisions of the Law, the taxable base for determining the tax will be net, i.e., after the deductions of costs and expenses being necessary to maintain the productive source.

-It should be noted that both income and expenses are governed by the accrual principle, therefore the taxpayer must declare the income even if it has not been collected, and in the case of expenses, these must be deducted in the tax period in which they are incurred, not necessarily being paid.
+It should be noted that the law has indicated that income and expenses shall be governed by the accrual principle, whereby the taxpayer must declare the income even if it has not been collected, and the expenses deducted in the tax period in which these are incurred, not necessarily being paid.

-All expenses considered necessary to produce or generate taxable income, as well as to maintain the producing source, for example salaries, water, electricity, administrative expenses, among others, may be deducted.
+All expenses considered necessary to produce or generate taxable income may be deducted, as well as to maintain the producing source such as salaries, water, electricity, administrative expenses, among others.

-Companies must pay an advance tax payment during the year at a rate of 1.75% of the gross income obtained, which will be applied to the annual tax.
+Companies must make an advance payment of the tax during the year, whose rate is 1.75% of the gross income obtained, being applied on the annual tax.

-The Income Tax Law states that profits distributed to shareholders or partners will be subject to a 5% withholding by the company.
+The Income Tax Law states that profits or earnings distributed to shareholders or partners will be subject to a 5% withholding by the company.

 Taxation of Individuals

-Regarding individuals, the law establishes that income earned in the country and in general any income that is considered to be of Salvadoran source will be taxed.
+Regarding individuals, the law establishes that income earned in the country and, generally, any income considered of Salvadoran source will be taxed.

-Gross income, that is to say, the total remuneration for personal services rendered in the country, whether in cash or in kind, will be considered for the taxable base.
+The gross income, i.e., the total remuneration for personal services rendered in the country, whether in cash or kind, will be considered for the taxable base.

-Among the main deductions that individuals can make are those related to the deduction of annual social security contributions, deduction of education expenses, medical expenses, among others.
+Among the main deductions that individuals can make are those related to the deduction of annual social security contributions, deduction of education and medical expenses, among others.

-The tax return must be filed by each taxpayer with the Tax Administration in April of each year following the fiscal year to which the return corresponds.
+Statements must be filed by each taxpayer to the Tax Administration in each April following the year the statement corresponds.